zmchenry/dotfiles/README.md

 included into your shell.
 Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.

-### qbo

-I have a qbo topic to handle some QBO specific aliases, logic and variables.
-Please adjust as needed.

 ## what's inside

 A lot of stuff.
 Check them out in the file browser